The Government has advised the general rule for Alert Level 1 is that COVID-19 is contained in New Zealand but still uncontrolled overseas.

 The public will see little change under Alert Level 1 other than some construction areas potentially expanding to use areas previously set aside for physical distancing.
 Project timelines remain under review.

-We know these past few months have been unusual and stressful times for everyone.
-We want to say thank you to all front-line workers who have kept the city moving during each of the Alert Levels, as well as Aucklanders for their understanding and patience.
-We ask that everyone continues to be kind to each other as the city, and the country, begins this new normal.
+We know these changes in Alert Levels in recent weeks have been unusual and stressful times once again for everyone.
+We want to say thank you to all front-line workers who have kept the city moving during these changes, as well as Aucklanders for their understanding and patience.
+We ask that everyone continues to be kind to each other as the city, and the country, returns to this new normal.

 Auckland Transport’s COVID-19 page is at at.govt.nz/COVID-19

-For any other queries, the Auckland Transport call centre is available 24 hours a day, 7 days a week at 09 355 3553.
+For any other queries, the Auckland Transport call centre is available 24 hours a day, 7 days a week on 09 355 3553.